This post contains affiliate links.

 All of the passes took about 20ish minutes to complete.
 I checked periodically while I went about my business.
 Once it was done, I got this screen on Design Space, which asked me to make sure my cuts were good before unloading the mat.

 I used a weeding tool to gently lift the “a” at the end of the cut to see if it made it all the way through.
 It lifted with ease, so I took a gamble and assumed the rest of the project was good.
-Then I gentle removed the outline.
+Then I gently removed the outline.

 Beautiful!
 And this is before doing any sanding at all.
 Please remember that you need to be very very careful with handling cut basswood with connections of this size.
 It can break easily.